jcomega/BlueCom/BlueCom_Electronic_Board_Software/README.md

  ## Time and Date function :

+  ###Alarm time :
+  This functionality starts an output (On or OFF) at one exact moment (hour/date)
+ - No functional: must be written

  ###Alarm day time :
 	This functionality makes it possible to control an output between a time slot : example, between 7h00 and 14h00 output 0 will be ON
  - **Digital Output 0 :** Functional, used by program